FailAcademy/learning/wdp-vancouver/_lessons/week-05/04-oop-with-esnext.md

 ## Lab Activity

-In today's lab, you'll commence work on Project 3 using what you've now learned about ES2015 syntactical features and Webpack to build a Pong game.
+In today's lab, you'll commence work on Project 3 using what you've now learned about ES.next syntactical features and Webpack to build a Pong game.

 Clone the "Pong Starter" to get started.